 How much do the winners of Wimbledon get in prize money?

-Last year's men's singles champion Carlos Alcaraz advanced to the second round on Monday.
+Last year's men's singles champion Carlos Alcaraz has advanced to the finals, after defeating Daniil Medvedev in the second-to-last round Friday.
+He'll face off against Novak Djokovic in the finals Sunday.
 In 2023, the tournament winner took home £2.35 million, or $2.97 million, in prize money.
-If he's successful in his bid for the title again this year, he'll receive a substantial bump in pay.
+If Alcaraz is successful in his bid for the title again this year, he'll receive a substantial bump in pay.

 The 2024 men's singles draw winner will get a £2.7 million, or just over $3.4 million, payout, reflecting a nearly 15% bump in pay from 2023, according to official prize money figures released by the grass court tournament.